ironsniper1/grok-imagine-tool-kit/README.md

 - **Persistent** — prompts are stored across sessions (newest first, exact duplicates de-duped) and can be deleted individually.

 ### Shared
-- **One non-overlapping dock** (`#grok-toolkit-dock`, bottom-right) shared by the Tag Manager, Downloader, and Saved Prompts buttons so nothing piles up or covers Grok's UI.
+- **One collapsible dock** (`#grok-toolkit-dock`, bottom-right) that starts as a single **🧰 Grok Toolkit** button.
+Click it to reveal the Tag Manager, Downloader, and Saved Prompts buttons; click it again or click away to collapse — so nothing piles up or covers Grok's UI.
 - **Single-page-app aware** — watches Grok's in-app navigation and shows each tool only where it belongs (search on Saved, Tag Manager / Saved Prompts on Imagine pages, downloader site-wide).
+The whole dock hides itself on the single-image view (`/imagine/post/...`), where Grok has its own bottom-right controls, and reappears on the grid/Saved pages.
 - **Collision-free by design** — each tool uses its own ID/CSS prefix (`grok-*`, `gtm-*`, `grokdl-*`, `grokpr-*`) and runs in its own scope.
 - **Throttled card watcher** — the per-card download buttons are added by a debounced DOM observer (one pass per 200 ms) to stay light during Grok's constant virtual-scroll churn.